blinq-dev/laravel-blade-icons/README.md

 # Laravel blade icons

 This package makes it super simple to embed svg icons in your laravel project.
 No need to download entire icon sets that will bloat your code.
-It's smart, so it only grabs the icons you want and caches them locally 🚀
+It only grabs the icons you want and caches them locally 🚀

 Available at the time or writing:
 - Heroicons (mini / outline / solid)